smithlabcode/sperm-methylome-aging-wgbs/data/README.md

 # Data files

-- `subject_age.txt` is a 2 column data frame with the subject name and the (ordered) ages of data collection.
+- `sample_donor_age.txt` is a 3 column data frame with the sample id, the donor id, and the age for each sample.

-- `sample_cpg_meth_CHM13.txt` gives the methylation levels for each sample, which is indicated by the subject id (0-9) and the order in which the subject appears.
-This depends on order, but also means this file can include the subject id, built into filenames, without the ages at the time this file is built.
-Similar for the other files below with info about each sample.
+- `cpg_meth_CHM13.txt` gives the methylation levels for each sample, which is indicated by the sample id.
+Each row also has the donor id and the age for the sample.
 The methylation levels in this file are for the symmetric CpG sites, which should not matter for the weighted mean methylation, but might have a slight impact on the estimate of the mean and fractional methylation.

-- `sample_cpg_meth_centromere_CHM13.txt` gives the methylation levels
-  inside the centromeres for each sample.
+- `cpg_meth_centromere_CHM13.txt` has the same structure as the `cpg_meth_CHM13.txt` file.
+The difference is that methylation levels were obtained from the centromeres.
+The centromere is defined as the part of the genome contained in the `censat` annotation, excluding those elements labeled as `ct` which "centromeric transition regions".
 The levels are as above, for symmetric CpG sites.
-These are only calcualted for the annotated "hor", "dhor" and "mon" elements, which roughly span contiguous intervals through the centromere on each chromosome.
+The vast majority of the data here comes from CpG sites in contiguous intervals, one for each chromosome, but we have retained any isolated satellite sequences in the annotation.
+Isolated centromeric satellites tend to be very small.

-- `sample_cpg_meth_centromere_CHM13_ambig.txt` is similar to
+- `cpg_meth_centromere_CHM13_ambig.txt` is similar to
-  `sample_cpg_meth_centromere_CHM13.txt`, but methylation levels were calculated by assigning ambiguous reads randomly to one of its optimal mapping locations in the genome.
-These levels are therefore calculated under the assumption that, if a read maps to a centromeric region, then its other mapping locations are, with high probability, also originating from the centromere.
+  `cpg_meth_centromere_CHM13.txt`, but methylation levels were calculated by assigning ambiguous reads randomly to one of its optimal mapping locations in the genome.
+These levels are therefore calculated under the assumption that, if a read maps to a centromeric region, then its other mapping locations are, with high probability, also within a centromere.
+The weighted mean methylation should be similar to what would be obtained if each read's true mapping location were known, or if each read were mapped fractionally to each possible mapping location.

-- `sample_hmr_nocensat_CHM13.txt` gives the HMR summary stats for each sample, encoded as in the file above.
-The summary stats are the total sum of sizes of the HMRs, their number, and their average size (the last of which is redundant).
-The "nocentromere" means no satellite of any type annotated among all the censat.
+- `hmr_nocensat_CHM13.txt` gives the HMR summary stats for each sample indicated by the sample id.
+Each row also has the donor id and the age for the corresponding sample.
+The summary stats are the total sum of sizes of the HMRs ("coverage"), their number ("count"), and their mean size, which is redundant given the other two.
+The "nocensat" means no CpGs were included from any centromeric satellite of any type in the annotation.
+This excludes even the "ct" elements, which do not seem to behave like the other elements within the centromere annotations.
 The HMRs in healthy somatic cells correspond to transcriptional regulatory regions, promoters and enhancers (and maybe insulators).
 In sperm, the same seems to hold if we exclude the centromeres.